Inselberg: Ecology

 Inselbergs harbor unique and often endemic species from many taxonomic groups and can serve as refugia for animal species living in the surrounding matrix.
 Plant communities in these ecosystems are often adapted to extreme conditions such as high solar radiation and water scarcity due to the shallow and rocky soils.
 Since these species have a restricted distribution, they may also become severely threatened by invasive species.

 The inselbergs of Eastern Africa tend to be a refuge for life in the Serengeti of Tanzania and in the Masai Mara of Kenya.
 Where the soil is too thin or hard to support tree life in large areas, soil trapped by inselbergs can be dense with trees while the surrounding land contains only short grass.
 Hollows in the rock surfaces provide catchments for rainwater.
 Many animals have adapted to the use of inselbergs, including the lion, the hyrax, and an abundance of bird and reptile life.

+On many tropical inselbergs, bare granite and gneiss surfaces are densely colonised by cyanobacteria and cyanobacterial lichens, which form dark biofilms and crusts that can be more conspicuous than vascular plants at ground level; a study in the Ivory Coast recorded 23 cyanobacterial species from 10 genera and 17 cyanobacterial lichen species from six genera on exposed rock across savanna, transitional and rainforest zones, with several Peltula species forming extensive brown crusts.
+In drier savanna regions with a several-month dry season, Peltula lichens reach their greatest abundance and species richness and largely cover the rock, whereas towards more humid savanna and rainforest climates the number of lichen species decreases and filamentous and sheathed cyanobacteria such as Scytonema, Stigonema and Gloeocapsa become dominant, producing a black patina on the rock; these poikilohydric organisms tolerate prolonged desiccation and resume photosynthesis only when liquid water is present on the surface.
+Cyanobacteria and cyanobacterial lichens promote physical and chemical weathering (including surface alkalisation) and generate loose mineral material that accumulates with dead thalli around the base of the outcrops, and measurements on inselberg–savanna transects in tropical South America have shown higher nitrogen concentrations in topsoils adjacent to inselbergs than in the surrounding savanna, consistent with nitrogen fixation by the rock-dwelling cyanobacteria and with the relatively luxuriant growth of trees and shrubs in the immediate vicinity of some inselbergs.